sneakylenny/vite-plugin-json5/README.md

     ```console
     $ pnpm build
     ```
-1. (optional) Run the playground to test the build
+1. Run the playground to test the build
     ```console
     $ pnpm dev
     ```